siddharths067/MindTickleAssignment/README.md

 have minimum number of active threads so that the time needed to process them plus the time needed to fetch them from the remote server never delays the next request**

+* To maintain this policy we also kill threads if they are more than needed to avoid delay This ensures that the threads are always locked on a url to fire at an instant on appropriate times

 * The System can be scaled horizontally by additionally partitioning time periods in separate redis instances.